 The Organization, in partnership with the Lake Worth Community Redevelopment Agency (CRA), was one of 56 awardees in 2010 to be awarded funding through HUD's NSP2 funding competition.
-The goal of the program is to stabilize neighborhoods through the acquisition and rehabilitation of foreclosed properties.
-The Organization rehabbed and constructed a total of forty-one housing units in the City of Lake Worth as a result of this opportunity.
-As of June 30, 2014, a total of seventeen units were sold to income-qualified households and twenty-four units were retained by the Organization and are currently being used as rental properties for low-income families.
+The goal of the program was to stabilize neighborhoods through the acquisition and rehabilitation of foreclosed properties.
+The Organization rehabilitated and constructed a total of forty-one housing units in the City of Lake Worth as a result of this opportunity.
+Since the award, a total of seventeen units were sold by the Organization to income-qualified households and twenty-four units were retained by the Organization and are currently being used as rental properties for low-income families.
+The program maintained a 98% occupancy rate during the fiscal year.